-Utilize this specification to specifying shop-fabricated metal stairs assemblies.
+Use this 3-part specification template to specify shop-fabricated metal stairs assemblies.